Trustless-Work/Product/reclaim-protocol-integration/README.md

 ### Potential roadmap tasks for a full integration
-Considering all of the above, it is necessary to select specific areas that are not very demanding in terms of security and think through the flow for them individually, using the protocol in an agnostic approach is not possible especially if the data we are checking is private or we want to rely on it to release the transfer of funds
+Considering all of the above, it is necessary to select specific areas that are not very demanding in terms of security and think through the flow for them individually, using the protocol in an agnostic approach is not possible, because it's pretty flexible and especially if the data we are checking is private or we want to rely on it to release the transfer of funds

-#### other
+#### other staff
-zkp2p also uses aes chacha [circuits](https://github.com/reclaimprotocol/zk-symmetric-crypto)
+zkp2p also uses aes chacha zk [circuits](https://github.com/reclaimprotocol/zk-symmetric-crypto)

+more on web proofs: https://www.vlayer.xyz/blog/web-proofs-for-web3-applications